perlindgren/drawio-rs/README.md

 Use cases:

-- Direct use, [draw.io] allows to export your diagrames various formats, jpg, pdf, png, svg, vsdx, and xml.
+- Direct use, [draw.io] allows to export your diagrams in various formats, jpg, pdf, png, svg, vsdx, and xml.
 You can export in asciidoc format using the [drawio-exporter] tool.
 - Editing use. [draw.io] is an excellent tool for graphical layout and diagrams with integration Teams and cloud storage for collaborative work.
 You can use this tool/library to generate diagrams from raw data, later to be included and refined.
 - When other diagrams fall short (not providing the type of diagrams you want, or not the flexibility need for your use).
 You can use the primitives provided by this library to device custom diagrams only limited by the capabilities of [draw.io].
 Alternatively, you can fork the repository and contribute with your own diagrams.